linode/apl-docs/docs/get-started/installation/post-install-steps.md

 Follow the post-installation steps after initial installation.

-## Step 1: Get the log output of the installer job
+## Step 1: Get the initial administrator credentials

-When the installer job (in the default namespace) has finished, copy the URL and use the generated password from the bottom of the logs, sign in to the Console.
+When the installer job (in the default namespace) has finished you can obtain the initial administrator credentials and sign in to the Console.

 Use the following command to get the logs of the installer job: